GIGN

 Established in 1973 and becoming operational in 1974, the GIGN was initially created as a relatively small tactical unit specialized in sensitive hostage situations, but has since grown into a larger force with expanded responsibilities and capabilities.
-It is now composed of nearly 1,000 operators: around 400 operators based in Satory, near Versailles in the Paris area and approximately 600 operators in fourteen regional GIGN branches called AGIGNs (Antennes du GIGN), located in metropolitan France or in the French overseas territories.
+It is now composed of nearly 1,000 operators.
+The main unit comprises around 400 operators based in Satory, near Versailles in the Paris Region.
+Approximately 600 additional operators make up fourteen regional GIGN branches called AGIGNs (Antennes du GIGN), seven of which are also located in metropolitan France and the remaining seven in French overseas territories.
 The unit shares jurisdiction of French sovereign territory with the special response units of the National Police, and its training centre is located in Beynes.

 Although most of its operations take place in France, the GIGN (as a component of the French Armed Forces) can operate anywhere in the world.
 Many of its missions are secret, and GIGN operators are not allowed to be publicly photographed.
 Since its formation, the GIGN has been involved in over 1,800 missions and has also rescued more than 600 hostages, making it one of the most experienced counter-terrorism units in the world.

-In December 1994, the GIGN rose to worldwide prominence after its operatives successfully stormed Air France Flight 8969, which had been hijacked by the Armed Islamic Group of Algeria at Marseille Provence Airport; all four hijackers were killed in the assault.
+In December 1994, the GIGN rose to worldwide prominence after its operatives successfully stormed and rescued the passengers of Air France Flight 8969, which had been hijacked by the Armed Islamic Group of Algeria, at Marseille Provence Airport.